alxvmr/ALTMediaWriter/README.md

 ### ALT Linux

 Run `gear-rpm -ba -v` from the root of the project.
+Rpms will be in your `RPMS` folder.

 ### Windows

 You need msys to deploy on windows.
 Follow directions written inside `dist/win/build.sh`, then run `dist/win/build.sh` in msys.
+The installer will be in `dist/win` folder.

 ### macOS

 Run `dist/mac/build.sh`.
+The packaged app will be in the root of the project.

 ## Other information